jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: had an incorrect push prediction, see footage
 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too
 # Bugs
-- Brad couldn't see top of inventory due to resolution
-    - maybe add pages?
-    - UI: Inventory should show up on the left side
 - small bugs:
     - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
     - sometimes when you walk you get stuck on a wall and it wastes stamina